Opening a business account? You will need these documents

 Eenmanszaak (sole proprietorship)

 Do you have an eenmanszaak (sole proprietorship)?
-Then you are personally liable and a separation of your private and business finances is not necessary.
-A business account is not mandatory.
+Then you are personally liable.
+A business bank account is not mandatory.
 But usually a bank's general terms and conditions state that you cannot use a private account for business purposes.
+And a business bank account will help you separate your private and business money affairs better.

 Most banks will at least ask for the following documents: